Glebius01/Glebius01.github.io/Boogeyman3.md

 #### 3. The implanted file was eventually used and executed by the stage 1 payload.
 What is the full command-line value of this execution?

-Following the timeline wwe can see that previously implanted file was used.
+Following the timeline we can see that previously implanted file was used.

 Answer: "C:\Windows\System32\rundll32.exe" D:\review.dat,DllRegisterServer